 The drawers, particularly the one in which the mouse, a rodent, spent the most time, are DIRECTLY under the wall socket in which the ultrasonic rodent “deterrent” is plugged.

 Apparently I paid $25 for a blinking red light that’s not even bright enough for use as a nightlight and doesn’t deter rodents in the slightest.

 How to get rid of the mouse?

 Well, I can tell you what I’m NOT going to do: buy another one of those $25 “ultrasonic” blinking red lights.

-Several folks on Facebook have suggested getting that sticky paper.
+Several folks on Facebook suggested getting that sticky paper.
 As much as I don’t want the little Hantavirus-carrying, poo-making varmint in my RV, I don’t want to kill it so cruelly, either.

-My dad, creator of our Adventures of Chickenbone and Kernut childhood bedtime stories, invented a “no hurt ‘em” mouse trap when we were young.
+My dad, creator of the Adventures of Chickenbone and Kernut childhood bedtime stories, invented a “no hurt ’em” mouse trap when we were young.
 It even sold in the back of Sunset magazine for a bit.
 It was a cute little cage/trap on which the door would snap shut when the mouse wiggled the bait.
 You can only imagine how excited Chickenbone and I were to have a “pet mouse” each time one was caught.
-We would feed it and look at it for about a week at which point it would die of fear and refusal to eat.
+We would feed it and look at it for about a week, at which point it would die of fear and refusal to eat.
 (Horrid, I now know.)
 After a couple of those episodes my mom said, “No more keeping the mice – it’s too sad to watch them die.
 We’re going to release them far away.”

 Maybe it’s because I used to think of mice as pets, or because they’re cute and furry, or because I did wildlife rescue (see above influence from Mom) for years, but I just can’t kill the thing.
 Part of me wants to see baby mice.